 The contest (sponsored by the university's mstore and the Office of Teaching and Learning Services) invites students to submit responses inspired by the current MacEwan Book of the Year in one or more of three categories: 1) creative project, 2) critical essay, or 3) creative writing.

-Submissions are adjudicated by members of MacEwan University's community, faculty, staff, and students, resulting in the distribution of three prizes at $750 each.
+Submissions are adjudicated by members of MacEwan University's community, faculty, staff, and students, resulting in the distribution of three prizes.
 Although every effort will be made to reward those entries of high merit, we reserve the right to not award in a category if we feel that there is no entry deserving of recognition.

 - Creative projects are inspired by the structure, style, themes and characters of the MacEwan Book of the Year.